 A group of 85 Pakistani men and minors – aged 16 to 40 – travelled together through the forest in Croatia in the lead up to this incident.
 The respondent – a 23 year old man from Pakistan – shared that early in the morning of July 26th the large group began to split into smaller sections in order not to be detected.
 However, during this process one of the smaller groups observed a police car which also spotted the group.
 Then, two more police cars arrived on the scene.

 The respondent began running in the forest.
-One police man spotted him in the “jungle” (wooded terrain) from about five to ten meters away, then runs back to the police car.
-The police then follow in a police car down a small road which the respondent was running across.
+One police officer spotted him in the “jungle” (wooded terrain) from about five to ten meters away, then ran back to the police car.
+The police then followed in a police car down a small road which the respondent was running across.

 The respondent ran with many people from his group and while they ran, someone accidentally knocked the respondent’s glasses off.
 Without his glasses, he was not able to see so the respondent returned to find his glasses.
 When he found his glasses, a police officer caught him and put a gun to his neck to threaten him.
 The police officer pushed him to the ground then kicked him twice in the shoulders.
 The police officer was male, wearing “jeans” and a black shirt.
 The respondent describes him as a “civil police officer.”